Ber5928/Ber5928.github.io/Projects/README_Walmart_Sales_Forecast.md

-# DSC 680 Project 1 - Sales Forecasting
+# Sales Forecasting wuth ML

 ## Project Overview
-This project is part of the **DSC 680** course and focuses on sales forecasting using machine learning techniques.
+This project will focuses on sales forecasting using machine learning techniques.
 The dataset utilized for this project is the **Walmart Sales Forecasting** dataset from Kaggle.
 The objective is to develop predictive models to estimate future sales based on various features such as **store size, department, consumer price index (CPI), and other economic factors**.

 ## Dataset
 The dataset includes historical sales data from Walmart stores.
 The key features used for forecasting include: